stormmind-ch/report/chapters/ch3_methodology/sub1_data.typ

 $
 sum_(i=1)^N min_(j in {1 dots k})(norm(x_i - mu_j))^2
 $ @23Clustering
-where $mu_j$ denotes the the centroid of cluster $j$.
-This was implemented using the `KMeans`algorithim from SciKitLearn @ScikitlearnMachineLearning.
+where $mu_j$ denotes the centroid of cluster $j$.
+This was implemented using the `KMeans` algorithim from SciKitLearn @ScikitlearnMachineLearning.

+To ensure deterministic behavior of the `KMeans` algorithm from SciKitLearn @ScikitlearnMachineLearning, we specified both the random_state parameter and a fixed number of initializations.
+In particular, we set: `random_state`= $42$ and `n_init` = $10$.
+This guarantees that, for a given number of clusters $k$, the clustering results are identical across repeated runs.
+The random_state controls the random number generation used for centroid initialization, and setting it ensures reproducibility of the clustering outcome. @ScikitlearnMachineLearning

+@6-clusters presents an illustrative example of the spatial clustering of all municipalities into $k=6$ clusters.
+The black crosses indicate the centroids of the respective clusters.

+#figure(
+  image("images/kmeans-clusters6-plot.png", width: 60%),
+caption: [Example clustering of all Swiss municiaplities with $k=6$] )<6-clusters>

 Each damage entry was then aggregated per cluster center and normalized by a weighted sum reflecting the severity of the damage class (small, medium, large).
 This yielded a dataset with $k$ time series, one for each cluster.

 *Temporal Grouping*: